drntrdt/Marea/README.md

 # Marea
-read the modpack.html for the modlist
+Read the modpack.html for the modlist

-I don't actually know how to use github
+I don't actually know how to use github help me